vedph/mqdq_mqutil/doc/apparatus.md

 Note values are trimmed and prepended by the required number of separator characters to represent their section.
 If there is only a single section, the first one, there is no seperator character, like in the ancient note above.
 Notice that `emph` is converted to Markdown, but in some cases it is redundant (e.g. when marking the final dot as italic).

+### A Remark on Sample Models

 As for modeling, a general point should be stressed here: from an abstract point of view, one could argue that the models represented by XML and JSON are logically similar; maybe JSON is less verbose, but both represent the same data.

-Yet, there are at least a couple of substantial differences:
+Yet, there are a number of substantial differences:

-- a first difference is made by their **context**: the Cadmus model is designed, stored and edited independently, in its own *part*.
+- **context**: the Cadmus model is designed, stored and edited independently, in its own *part*.
 Its model does not affect that of the text it refers to; nor is affected by it.
 In XML instead, this fragment must become part of a much larger, yet unique DOM-shaped structure, where each element gets entangled with all the others, whatever their conceptual domain or practical purpose.

+- **content creation**: as a practical consequence, Cadmus models can be stored in a database, remotely and concurrently edited in a distributed architecture, validated and indexed in real-time, etc. XML documents instead are usually stored in a file system, and individually and locally edited.

+- **lax semantics**: in the XML documents, a number of elements and attributes are used with a specialized meaning, which is specific to that project.
+Think for instance of the different types of notes (`add` and `note`) and their attributes, which compose a multiple-section annotation with a very specific meaning.
+The TEI model allows such lax semantics, as it must fit any document type: TEI users do interpret the standard and adapt it to their own purposes.
+Yet, in this way a full understanding of the markup semantics falls outside the capabilities of the model itself, which is no more self-documented.
+Effectively, we need to ask the documents creators about how they used certain markup, and which meaning it conveys.
+In Cadmus parts, the model is much more formalized and constrained, as far as each part is targeted to one and only one conceptual domain, and is designed in a totally independent way.

-- the Cadmus model is totally **predictable**.
+- **highly undetermined XML structures**: the Cadmus model is totally *predictable*.
 It may well be highly nested, and include optional and/or required properties of any specific type; but its model is well defined, just as an object class in a programming language.
-The XML tree instead is highly variable, right because of the very lax model designed to represent any possible detail of a historical document, merging a lot of different structures all laid on the same text.
-In fact, unless we have constrained our document model into a highly disciplined subset of TEI, we cannot be sure about the content of each XML element: for instance, here a `note` could include just text, or a text mixed with elements like `emph` or `lb`; in turn, `emph` might include another `emph`; it even happens that a `note` includes another `note`.
-In theory, this opens to infinite recursion, and the only way of knowing which structures are effectively found in our documents is scanning all of them.
-All these documents are TEI-compliant; but this is not enough to allow us to know in advance which structures might happen to be found.
+The XML tree instead is highly variable, right because of the very lax model designed to represent any possible detail of a historical document, merging a lot of different structures, all overlaid on the same text.
+The above XML sample turned into a Cadmus model is only one of the potentially innumerable shapes the XML tree might take.
+In fact, unless we have constrained our document model into a highly disciplined subset of TEI, we cannot be sure about the content of each XML element, i.e. which attributes and elements can exactly be found in each element; and whether this is true in any context where they might occur.
+For instance, in MQDQ apparatuses a `note` could include just text, or a text mixed with elements like `emph` or `lb`; in turn, `emph` might include another `emph`; it even happens that a `note` includes another `note`.
+Even in MQDQ, the schema allows for cases of potentially infinite recursion; and the only way of knowing which structures are effectively found in our documents is scanning all of them.
+Yet, all these documents are TEI-compliant, and conform to that model; but this is not enough to allow us to know in advance which structures might happen to be found.
 We can never be sure, unless we scan all the documents; and this is fragile, as any newly added document might change our empirically deduced model.
+This seriously hinders the development of software solutions, which for XML documents must often be tailored and thus reinvented for each specific project.